Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

-We will run the lineage workflow and will specify that our bins are in FASTA format, that they are located in the `Metabat2` directory and that we want our output in the `CHECKM/` directory.
+We will run the lineage workflow and will specify that our bins are in FASTA format, that they are located in the `Metabat2` directory and that we want our output in the `checkM/` directory.
 We will be using the `reduced_tree` option to keep our RAM consumption to 16Gb, and `-t 4` to set the number of thread to 4 because these are available on the instance and will speed up the process.
 If you are on a High performance computing cluster (HPC), you can remove the reduced_tree option.
 ~~~
-$ mkdir CHECKM
+$ mkdir checkM
-$ checkm lineage_wf  -x fasta Metabat2/ CHECKM/ --reduced_tree -t 4 -o 2 --tab_table -f MAGs_checkm.tsv
+$ checkm lineage_wf  -x fasta Metabat2/ checkM/ --reduced_tree -t 4 -o 2 --tab_table -f MAGs_checkm.tsv
 ~~~
 {: .bash}